European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-android.md

 The following code samples provide examples of performing specific activities relating to managing EUID with the SDK for Android.

-Generate an initial EUID Identity<!--  (refer to [Client-Side Integration Guide for Mobile]LINK REMOVED) -->:
+Generate an initial EUID Identity (see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md)):
 ``` javascript
 EUIDManager.getInstance().generateIdentity(
     identityRequest: IdentityRequest,